-Length: Specifies the length of the payload that follows.
-Length is a 16 Bit field with LSB first.

-Payload: Variable number of data or parameters (defined by the length field).

-Checksum: Byte wise XOR combination of all preceding Bytes including the start signal, i.e.

-0x02 ^ Command ^ Length ^ Payload = CS
+- Length: Specifies the length of the data that follows.
+Length is a 16 Bit field with LSB first. - Payload: Variable number (defined by the length field) of data or parameters. - Checksum: Byte wise XOR combination of all preceding Bytes including the start signal, i.e. 0x02 ^ Command ^ Length ^ Payload = CS